Ground Zero: In Your House: Storylines

 Another feud involved The Patriot and WWF Champion, Bret Hart.
-In response to the reformation of The Hart Foundation (this time as an anti-American stable) The Patriot debuted on the July 14 edition of Raw Is War to stand up against Hart and defend America.
+In response to the reformation of The Hart Foundation (this time as an anti-American stable), The Patriot debuted on the July 14 edition of Raw Is War to stand up against Hart and defend America.
 The Patriot pulled off a surprise win against Bret Hart on the July 28 episode of Raw in a match which Shawn Michaels distracted Hart from ringside while doing guest commentary.
 On the following Raw Is War, Sgt.
 Slaughter was introduced as the new Commissioner of the WWF and ordered Hart to defend the WWF Championship against The Patriot at Ground Zero: In Your House.
 Both Hart and The Patriot brawled later that night.
-The next week, Hart attacked the Patriot after he won a tag match with Ken Shamrock against Hart's brother Owen and brother in law Davey Boy Smith.
-Hart continued with the attacks next week after the Patriot defeated Vader, but Vader stopped Hart.
+The next week, Hart attacked the Patriot after he won a tag match with Ken Shamrock against Hart's brother Owen and brother-in-law Davey Boy Smith.
+Hart continued with the attacks the next week after the Patriot defeated Vader, but Vader stopped Hart.
 On a special Friday night edition of Raw the next week, Vader and Hart fought for the title, and as the Hart Foundation attacked Vader, The Patriot ran out for the save.
 On the September 5 episode of Friday Night's Main Event, The Patriot defeated Owen Hart by disqualification after Bret and Bulldog interfered, making Vader run out for the save.

-Another rivalry heading into event involved Brian Pillman and Goldust.
+Another rivalry heading into the event involved Brian Pillman and Goldust.
 Goldust had defeated Pillman at SummerSlam, and as a result, Pillman was forced to wear Marlena's dress until he won a match.
 Pillman continued to take verbal shots at Goldust, who in turn interfered in several of Pillman's matches and ensured that Pillman kept on losing and had to wear the dress.
 An angered and embarrassed Pillman challenged Goldust to one more match.
 Goldust declined but Marlena accepted the challenge on his behalf.
-The stipulation of the match was that Pillman would have to leave the WWF, should he lose, but would gain Marlena as a personal assistant for 30 days, should he win.
+The match stipulated that Pillman would have to leave the WWF, should he lose, but would gain Marlena as a personal assistant for 30 days, should he win.